hanyu-natsu/user-management/README.md

 - nginx: reverse proxy and static file server

 In the docker build the webapp is built and served by nginx.
 The endpoint `/api` is proxied to the backend.

+## Monorepo

+The project is done with yarn monorepo.
+The backend and frontend are in the packages workspace.